BIRDSgroup/Demixer/README.md

 The postprocessing results reported in the manuscript are obtained by running the above command using the default value for the third parameter.

 ### Testing new samples in .vcf file using CRyPTIC-trained parameters
 To test new samples, run the below commands to generate the sample-SNP matrix, run CGS algorithm and postprocessing.
 It takes 3 input parameters: input_.vcf_file, db_name and AD_COV.
 The intermediate and output files will be saved in finaloutput/test directory.
 A sample .vcf file for testing can be downloaded from this [link](https://drive.google.com/drive/folders/1-zzEhnMofpfUvxH17KaJ23qp_SJzu9R4?usp=drive_link).
+For running this file set AD_COV to 2.
 ```
 python test.py input_.vcf_file test db_name AD_COV
 ./test_Demixer;